Risheit/Scenes/docs/Usage.md

 > The hash is created using the Event's name and its functor.

 ### Script Reading
-Scripts are managed through a `ScriptReader` object.
+Scripts are managed through a `Reader` object.
-A `ScriptReader` logs how many lines have been read during the playing of the game, all `Events` that are called by a line object when it is read, and handles querying events.
+A `Reader` logs how many lines have been read during the playing of the game, all `Events` that are called by a line object when it is read, and handles querying events.

-A `ScriptReader` also stores a log of what `Scenes` have been displayed, along with what `Scene` is slotted to be displayed next.
+A `Reader` also stores a log of what `Scenes` have been displayed, along with what `Scene` is slotted to be displayed next.
 A log of an `Event` includes its name and how many lines into the game it was called.